openscoring/openscoring/README.md

 ##### POST /model/${id}/csv

-Evaluates a model in CSV mode.
+Evaluates data in "CSV prediction" mode.

 The request body is a CSV document (indicated by content-type header `text/plain`).
 The data table must contain a data column for every active and group field.
 The ordering of data columns is not significant, because they are mapped to fields by name.